Environmental Health Services

 • Neighbors with infestations.

-• Ability of all of the residents to participate.
+• Ability of all residents to participate.

 Achieving complete control can take weeks to months, depending on the nature and extent of the infestation.

-How do I Keep the Infestation from Spreading?
+How do I keep the infestation from spreading?

 Anything removed from the room should be placed in a sealed plastic bag and treated.

-Items that cannot be treated should be placed in a sealed plastic bag and left for an extended period of time to ensure any active bugs are dead (research shows variation in the length of time needed, but it can be as long as a year).
+Items that cannot be treated should be placed in a sealed plastic bag and left for an extended period to ensure any active bugs are dead (research shows variation in the length of time needed, but it can be as long as a year).

 • Empty the vacuum after each use.